pakej/ProgressBarKit/README.md

 ## Usage

-You can use the progress bar in 3 simple steps.
+It's very easy to use the progress bar.
+Simply import, initialize, setup and set progress value.

 ### Import and Initialize